 You have a long, gaping hole in your yard for days, making it dangerous for kids and pets to be around.
 Then, after you repair the pipe, you still have to put your yard back together again.

 The second half of the 20th century saw an increase in dense urban communities worldwide.
-This meant an extensive sewer system was laid while buildings were built up above and around them.
+This meant an extensive sewer system was laid while buildings were built above and around them.
 It soon became apparent that traditional plumbing methods wouldn’t work when those pipes needed repairs.

 People started working on new techniques and technologies to repair sewer lines.
 Many of these developments focus on trenchless underground pipe repair, allowing pipe repairs without digging them up.